abilandz/NAT3054/Lecture_3/make.md

     CMake Error at CMakeLists.txt:3 (cmake_minimum_required):
       CMake 3.23 or higher is required.
 You are running version 3.22.1
     ```
     This can happen frequently, in fact, when running remotely on large-scale computing facilities, on which software is not updated too regularly.
-In that case, one needs to install the custom **cmake** version from source in the personal home directory, as explained in the previous section.
-To ensure consistent behaviour of all commands used in the scripts.
+In that case, one needs to install the custom **cmake** version from source in the personal home directory, as explained in the previous section, to ensure consistent behaviour of all commands used in the scripts.

 3. _Comments_ &mdash; The **cmake** scripting language supports two types of comments: single-line and multi-line.
 Single-line comments start with the hash symbol ```#``` and behave similarly as in shell.
 Multi-line comments are started with the two opening brackets ```[``` with any number of ```=``` characters between them, and closed with the same compound delimiter, just each ```[``` is replaced with ```]```.
 For instance, multi-line comments can be embedded within